pywind/Graph_Theory/Spanning_Tree/Minimum_Spanning_Tree/README.md

 # Applications of Minimum Spanning Tree Problem #
 Minimum Spanning Tree (MST) problem: Given connected graph G with positive edge weights, find a min weight set of edges that connects all of the vertices.
 MST is fundamental problem with diverse applications.
 Network design.
-– * telephone, electrical, hydraulic, TV cable, computer, road * The standard application is to a problem like phone network design.
+– *telephone, electrical, hydraulic, TV cable, computer, road* The standard application is to a problem like phone network design.
 You have a business with several offices; you want to lease phone lines to connect them up with each other; and the phone company charges different amounts of money to connect different pairs of cities.
 You want a set of lines that connects all your offices with a minimum total cost.
 It should be a spanning tree, since if a network isn’t a tree you can always remove some edges and save money.

 Approximation algorithms for NP-hard problems.
-– * traveling salesperson problem, Steiner tree *
+– *Traveling salesperson problem, Steiner tree*
 A less obvious application is that the minimum spanning tree can be used to approximately solve the traveling salesman problem.
 A convenient formal way of defining this problem is to find the shortest path that visits each point at least once.

 Note that if you have a path visiting all points exactly once, it’s a special kind of tree.
 For instance in the example above, twelve of sixteen spanning trees are actually paths.
 If you have a path visiting some vertices more than once, you can always drop some edges to get a tree.
 So in general the MST weight is less than the TSP weight, because it’s a minimization over a strictly larger set.